 Once scaling and root planning is done, the slow-release medication (doxycycline antibiotic gel) is placed in the periodontitis pockets to shrink their sizes.

 Antibiotic microspheres can also be used.
-These microspheres containing minocycline are applied exactly like doxycycline and performs similar functions by reducing periodontitis pocket sizes.
+These microspheres containing minocycline are applied exactly like doxycycline and perform similar functions by reducing periodontitis pocket sizes.

 Doxycycline can also be used as an enzyme suppressant.
 By that, we mean suppressing the body’s response to some very harmful enzymes produced in the mouth.

 In this case, the doxycycline is present in the medication in a very small quantity and can be used orally while involving in scaling and root planing.

 Other oral antibiotics can be swallowed as pills in cases of local infection.

 Scaling and cleaning is an effective way of handling gum disease.

 It involves the use of manual tools or ultrasonic technology in breaking down plaque or tartar and flushing them out.